Carnegie Mellon University

 Pittsburgh, PA 15213

-I'm a research assistant and Ph.D. student at Noah's ARK and clab research groups.
-My broad research interest is in natural language processing and machine learning, with an emphasis on statistical machine translation.
+I'm a research assistant and Ph.D. student at Carnegie Mellon University.
+My broad research interest is in machine learning and natural language processing, with an emphasis on semi-supervised learning and statistical machine translation.
 My PhD advisors are Noah Smith and Chris Dyer.
-I'm working on the low-density machine translation project.

-Before coming to CMU, I used to work for Microsoft Research (Redmond and Cairo labs) in the fields of NLP, IR and data mining.
-I received my Bachelor degree in Computer Systems and Engineering at Alexandria University on 2007.
+Before coming to CMU, I used to work for Microsoft Research (Redmond and Cairo labs) on various problems in natural language processing, information retrieval and data mining.
+I received my Bachelor degree in Computer Systems and Engineering at Alexandria University in 2007.